-If you suffer from ED (also referred to as impotence), you’ll be having difficulty getting or maintaining an erection strong enough or long-lasting enough for satisfactory sexual performance.
+If you suffer from Erectile Dysfunction (ED also referred to as impotence), you’ll be having difficulty getting or maintaining an erection strong enough or long-lasting enough for satisfactory sexual performance.
 Having trouble getting or holding an erection from time to time isn’t necessarily a cause for concern, but if it starts becoming a regular occurrence it could have negative outcomes, including anxiety, stress or relationship problems.

 There are several key factors to consider when dealing with Erectile Dysfunction.
 Firstly, it’s important to understand that it is common, so if you’re suffering from it, you’re not on your own.
 It’s good to recognise that it’s easy to diagnose and, most important of all, you can do something about it.

 Although it’s not precisely defined, the failure to achieve an erection more than half of the time during sexual intercourse is considered as erectile dysfunction by many medical professionals.

 It’s important to note that ED is different from low sex drive – which is having no interest in sex, even if you can get erections – and although it is common with age it is not an inevitable consequence of aging.

 Sadly though, there is a stigma attached to ED because virility in men is closely associated with sexual performance.
 ED can be distressing and lead to a loss of confidence and self-esteem, depression and relationship problems.
 Even the term ‘dysfunction’ makes ED sound like the death knell for your sex life, when, in reality, ED is a predictable and treatable result of aging that’s usually easily fixed with a range of erectile dysfunction medications and treatments.

 Sex is too important a part of life to just ‘give up’.
 Research shows maintaining a good sex life (rated as twice a week or more) is good for men's health.
 A top sex expert says, in general, men are on a ‘five-day cycle' where sex is concerned (i.e. wanting it every five days) – whereas women are more likely to be on a ’10-day cycle'.